-12 Sexiest Erotic Adult Horror Movies on Netflix (2021) - Cinemaholic
+12 Best Adult Horror Movies on Netflix Right Now

 10. The Green Inferno (2013)

 One of the most unnerving films of recent years, Eli Roth’s ‘The Green Inferno’ is heavily influenced by the movies that came out from Italy during the period known as the “cannibal boom” between the late 1970s and early 1980s.
-‘The Green Inferno’ follows a group of American students who travel to the Amazon Rainforest to protest against a petrochemical company.
+‘The Green Inferno’ follows a group of American students who travel to the Amazon rainforest to protest against a petrochemical company.
 However, their plane crashes, and they are subsequently captured by a cannibalistic tribe.
 Since its release, the movie has been the subject of much controversy.
 While some critics have praised it for being a faithful homage to films like ‘Cannibal Holocaust’ (1980), others have criticized it for its portrayal of indigenous people.
 Either way, the film’s influence on pop culture can’t simply be ignored.

 8. Berlin Syndrome (2017)

-The cinematic adaptation of the namesake novel by Melanie Joosten, ‘Berlin Syndrome’ incites horror, not through the portrayal of supernatural or paranormal but through the depiction of psychotic actions from its main male lead, Andi (Max Riemelt).
+The cinematic adaptation of the namesake novel by Melanie Joosten, ‘Berlin Syndrome’ incites horror, not through the portrayal of the supernatural or paranormal but through the depiction of psychotic actions from its main male lead, Andi (Max Riemelt).
 Clare (Teresa Palmer), an Australian backpacker, becomes acquainted with Andi when she is in Germany.
 They have a one-night stand, and Clare subsequently discovers that Andi intends to make her forcefully stay at his apartment.
-She becomes horrified when she finds out that there were other victims before her, and they likely have not survived.
+She becomes horrified when she finds out that there were other victims before her, and they likely did not survive.
 As the film progresses, Clare creates a troubling connection with her captor as confinement and loneliness steadily destroy her sanity.

 7. The Perfection (2018)

 Starring Allison Williams, Logan Browning, and Steven Weber, this disturbing Richard Shepard-directorial venture expertly balances both its slasher and psychological horror credentials.
 It revolves around Charlotte Willmore (Williams), a former cello prodigy, who learns that she has been replaced as the star pupil by her erstwhile teacher Anton (Weber).
 She subsequently seduces the current favorite, Lizzie (Logan Browning), and drugs her.
 As the other girl begins to have terrible hallucinations, Charlotte coaxes her to amputate her own arm.
-It is later revealed that Charlotte does this to save Lizzie from Anton, who and his friends earlier sexually abused Charlotte.
+It is later revealed that Charlotte does this to save Lizzie from Anton, who earlier sexually abused Charlotte with his friends.
 Following its release, the movie received mostly positive reviews, with many critics praising its stunning and gory climax.

 6. Cam (2018)

 Directed by Daniel Goldhaber, ‘Cam’ is an extremely clever psychological horror film about a camgirl named Alice Ackerman (Madeline Brewer).
-Active on an erotic website called FreeGirlsLive,, she puts out adult content through her account “Lola_Lola”.
-She is often worried about her ranking among the girls on the website.
+Active on an erotic website called FreeGirlsLive, she puts out adult content through her account “Lola_Lola.”
+She is often worried about her ranking amongst the girls on the website.
 One day, she suddenly realizes that she can’t log into her account.
 After a brief investigation, she discovers that someone else is already streaming from there.
 Using an alternate username, she logs in and finds out that a girl who looks and acts exactly like her is broadcasting from her original account.
 Due to the sheer uniqueness of the plot, the movie maintains its fundamental suspense throughout its entire runtime.
 ‘Cam’ marks Goldhaber’s debut as a feature-film director.

 5. The Babysitter: Killer Queen (2020)

-Set two years after the first film, ‘The Babysitter: Killer Queen’ is the perfect sequel to the 2017 slasher hit ‘The Babysitter’.
+Set two years after the first film, ‘The Babysitter: Killer Queen’ is the perfect sequel to the 2017 slasher hit ‘The Babysitter.’
 The protagonist, Cole (Judah Lewis), is still traumatized from his encounter with the demonic blood cult, which was headed by his former babysitter Bee (Samara Weaving).
 Since her apparent demise, Cole has tried to go back to normal life but has been miserably unsuccessful.

-When Melanie (Emily Alyn Lind), a girl after whom Cole has been pining since they were children’, is revealed to be a member of the same cult, Cole watches in horror as all his tormenters return.
+When Melanie (Emily Alyn Lind), a girl after whom Cole has been pining since they were children, is revealed to be a member of the same cult, Cole watches in horror as all his tormenters return.
 Now, he has no choice but to fight for his survival yet again.
 This time, however, he has someone with him.
 A new girl named Phoebe (Jenna Ortega) moves into the town and joins Cole’s school.
 She is there when the cult reveals itself to Cole, which effectively makes her a potential victim.

 4. Velvet Buzzsaw (2019)

 ‘Velvet Buzzsaw’ is the 2019 horror film made for Netflix.
-It is directed by Dan Gilroy, whose previous work includes the acclaimed movie, ‘Nightcrawler‘.
-Jake Gyllenhaal stars in the film as does a strong cast including Rene Russo, John Malkovich, Zawe Ashton, and Natalia Dyer.
-The plot circles around the art world where an upcoming employee in a gallery, Josephina, played by Ashton, tries to make a name in the cutthroat art world.
-Russo’s character Rhodora is the owner of a prominent art gallery while Gyllenhaal’s Morf Vanderwalt is a respected artist.
-They are both established figures in the art world and when Josephina shows them paintings by a deceased, obscure artist named Vetril Dease, they both realize the monetary value in the art.
+It is directed by Dan Gilroy, whose previous work includes the acclaimed movie ‘Nightcrawler.’
+Jake Gyllenhaal stars in the film, as does a strong cast including Rene Russo, John Malkovich, Zawe Ashton, and Natalia Dyer.
+The plot circles around the art world where an upcoming employee in a gallery, Josephina (played by Ashton), tries to make a name in the cutthroat field.
+Russo’s character Rhodora is the owner of a prominent art gallery, while Gyllenhaal’s Morf Vandewalt is a respected artist.
+They are both established figures in the art world, and when Josephina shows them paintings by a deceased, obscure artist named Vetril Dease, they both realize the monetary value of the art.

 The film is a satirical take on the commercialization of art and how modern art is more about selling a perception.
 However, what makes the film so sexy is the inherent search for beauty.
 Everything is objectified in the film, from art to people, and as a result, most things are guided by desire.
 Josephina stands as a beacon in this plot, a shining object of sexual desire, changing hands as the film progresses to an ultimately disappointing climax.